jealouscloud/noaha.org/content/about.md

 Some things I can show you:

 #### LineRider Advanced
+- 2015 - 2019
 - Website: [LineRider Advanced](https://linerideradvanced.com) ([git](https://github.com/jealouscloud/linerider-advanced))
 - Spiritual successor to a deterministic physics flash game.
+- Built with raw OpenGL / no game engine.
+  The spirit of the project reverse engineered the physics of the original flash game.
 - As part of this project I had to fork the Gwen UI library originally by Garry Newman in [gwen-lra](https://github.com/jealouscloud/gwen-lra).
   At 188 commits, +36,221/-10,248 lines, this was a pretty deep dive.
   Far from the only time I've gotten deep into the technicals of UI display, though.